mhassan2/splunk-n-box/README.md

 create-splunk.sh –v3
 ```

 Experiment with creating few hosts then point your browser to them.
 Push the server to the limits to see how many host can you create before your system crashes.
+I was able to create 80 hosts (4 site-2-site cluster 20IDX 3SH each) at one point.
+All on single Intel NUC SKull device (i7 32GB 1TB SSD).
+Load avg shot to 20 at one point but went down to 6 once the cluster stablized.
+Please be aware that it will take 10+ minutes (depending on number of memebers on the cluster) to reacha a stable cluster state.

 ```Choose option C```